Knife-wielding man injures three in attack on child care facility in Oita | The Japan Times

 None of the injuries was life-threatening, they said.

+Kenta Iba, 32, was restrained by police and arrested near the Yokkaichi Kodomoen facility in Usa, Oita Prefecture.

-The boy suffered bruises to his face after the attacker hit him with a bamboo sword, while the female teachers, one in her 40s and the other in her 70s, were slashed by the attacker’s survival knife, which had a 19-cm blade, the fire department said.
+The boy, a third-grader, suffered bruises to his face after Iba hit him with a bamboo sword, while the female teachers, one in her 40s and the other in her 70s, were slashed with a survival knife, which had a 19-cm blade, the fire department said.

-The attacker, described as in his 30s, was restrained by the police near the Yokkaichi Kodomoen facility and immediately arrested.
+The boy was among 27 elementary school students staying at the facility during spring break, according to the city.
+More than 20 facility personnel were also there.

+Iba, an unemployed resident living near the facility, shouted something upon entering the school, according to the police.
+Investigators will study whether he is mentally competent to be held responsible for his actions.